Siófok: Habsburg times

 In 1866, the first advertisement of the settlement was published in the Zala-Somogy Bulletin entitled Balatontavi Fürdő Siófok.
 Ignác Vég' tenant made a 12-year bathing lease contract with the Chapter of Veszprém, which has been extended for another 12 years.
 Built in 1878, the Magyar Tenger ("Hungarian Sea") bathhouse, created according to the plans of the Neuschlass construction company, in Swiss style, with an ornate façade, a hundred-person lounge, large windows that looked at the water, a double-deck viewing room, eighty bath cabins.

 The Chapter of Veszprém began to parcel plots in 1885 and the construction of today's bathing area began.
 It is an interesting attraction of the Balaton landscape that the majority of the first villa owners were painters: Mór Than, Pál Vágó, Tivadar Feledi-Flesch (Mihály Zichy's son-in-law) and Artúr Tölgyessy's villa were in Siófok at this time.

 In 1888 Gábor Baross granted state aid for the reorganization of the Balatoni Gőzhajózási Részvénytársaság ("Balaton Steam Shipping Company").
 In 1889, the new passenger ship, the Kelén, was launched, and in 1891 Helka and the new Kelén were completed.

-In April 1891, the Siófok Balatonfürdő Rt ("Siófok Balaton Bath Corporation") was founded which redeemed the bath rights from the Chapter of Veszprém and bought a 60 acre area to build houses and parks.
+In April 1891, the Siófok Balatonfürdő Rt ("Siófok Balaton Bath Corporation") was founded which redeemed the bath rights from the Chapter of Veszprém and bought a 60-acre area to build houses and parks.
 From 1884 to 1905, the leader of the company was Henrik Glatz, founder of Franklin Irodalmi és Nyomdai Rt.
 Major hotels opened: Sió, Hullám, and later the Central Hotel.

 In 1900, the Balatoni Halászati Részvénytársaság ("Balaton Fishing Company") started its operations.
 In the same year, the horse racing venue was built with a stand for 1,500 people.
 The town was also the destination of the most visited swimming and tennis competitions at Lake Balaton.

 Because of its busy lifestyle, Siófok became a popular place of residence for several Hungarian artists and actors (e.g. Frigyes Karinthy, Gyula Krúdy, Árpád Latabár, Gyula Kabos).

 In 1904 the new railway station building was completed.
 On October 23, 1906, the railway connection with Kaposvár was established through the Mocsolád-Tab-Siófok railway.

 During the world wars

 In August 1919, Siófok stood at the center of national politics for a short time, after Miklós Horthy, preparing for the suppression of the Hungarian Soviet Republic, moved to the area of Siófok and established his headquarters there.

-At the end of World War II, the settlement was heavily damaged because the front line got stuck for two months there.
+At the end of World War II, the settlement was heavily damaged because the frontline got stuck for two months there.

 During World War II, nearly 500 Jews were deported in 1944, of whom only 72 returned.